NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 Files can be removed from the submission by clicking on the _'garbage can'_ icon related to the file.

-Click on _'View Report'_ to see the error report which provides details about why files failed validation.
-This report is detailed in the [Data Submission Reports](Reports.md) section of the documentation.

 ### Confirm Upload